DiT-JSCC: Rethinking Deep JSCC with Diffusion Transformers and Semantic Representations: Methodology

 To this end, we conduct exploratory experiments, as shown in Fig. \ref{fig_BA_analysis}, by exhaustively searching for near-optimal fixed bandwidth proportions between the semantic and detail branches.
 Across a wide range of total CBRs $\rho$, the optimal performance consistently corresponds to a similar semantic bandwidth level, as indicated by the red dashed line.
 When the semantic bandwidth $\rho_s$ falls below this saturation point, reconstruction quality degrades rapidly.
 In contrast, allocating additional bandwidth beyond this point to the semantic branch leads to only mild performance degradation due to reduced detail bandwidth.
 Notably, under extremely low total bandwidth, transmitting only the semantic branch yields the best overall performance.
 These observations confirm that the semantic branch plays a dominant role in ensuring generative reconstruction quality, while the detail branch provides secondary refinement.

 Beyond these empirical findings, we further argue that a fixed BA strategy is inherently suboptimal from the perspective of Kolmogorov complexity (KC) \cite{li2008introduction}, as it fails to account for instance-level variations in representation complexity and semantic familiarity.
 To address this limitation, we propose a KC-inspired instance-adaptive BA strategy.
 The core idea is to approximate Kolmogorov complexity through text-based semantic descriptions, thereby establishing a direct connection between BA and the semantic content of each visual sample.
 As illustrated in Fig. \ref{fig_KC_BA_process}, we first employ the BLIPv2 model \cite{li2023blip} to generate descriptive captions $\mathcal{T}$ that capture the core semantics of the input image $\bm{x}$.
 The complexity of these captions is then analyzed to guide sample-wise bandwidth reallocation.
 In contrast to traditional syntactic entropy estimation, which overemphasizes high-frequency patterns and low-level details, the proposed strategy more effectively reflects semantic richness and relevance.
+Notably, BLIPv2 is used only for estimating semantic complexity in the transmitter-side BA module, rather than as a transmitted condition for generative decoding.
+Thus, possible captioning imperfections are reflected in the estimated semantic/detail rate split.
+Since captions are neither sent through the wireless channel nor required by the receiver, they do not introduce additional transmission-error risk.

 After obtaining the caption $\mathcal{T}$, we perform the following linguistic analyses: \begin{itemize} \item \emph{Word Count (WC):} Let $\mathcal{I}_{wc}=\mathrm{WC}\left( \mathcal{T} \right)$ denotes the total number of words, serving as a basic indicator of caption length and descriptive completeness.